czyzby/wesnoth-saurian-pack/_modding.md

 # Modding guide

-Feel free to use to the additional Saurian units for your own add-ons!
+Feel free to use to the additional Saurian units in your own add-ons!
 However, instead of copying the sprites and configuration files, consider including this add-on as a dependency.
 This has the following
 advantages: